Feyerabend/vm/vm1/README.md

 ## run

-Compile with gcc installed, and the run, e.g.:
+Compile with gcc installed, and then run:

 ```
 > gcc vm1.c
 > ./a.out
 ```

-Or if not gcc installed:
+Or, if not gcc installed:

 ```
 > cc vm1.c -o vm1